Risk is right

 - Preaching seems weak.
 The Cross seems weak.
 ‘Teach’ is not a popular word.
 ‘Obey’ is not a popular word.
 ‘Commanded’ is not a popular word.

-- On a Sunday morning, when people could at Yoga class, at the Arsenal game or taking the kids to Winter Wonderland, we ask people to gather in an obscure building, with people they wouldn’t ordinarily hang out with, in order to hear the Bible taught.
+- On a Sunday morning, when people could be at a Yoga class, at the Arsenal game or taking the kids to Winter Wonderland, we ask people to gather in an obscure building, with people they wouldn’t ordinarily hang out with, in order to hear the Bible taught.
 That seems a very weak option.

 However, if we are not to do a Ronald Wayne with our Christian lives, we must receive the great commission of Matthew 28 as the great cause for our lives.